Charles M. Roberts: Political career

 Roberts entered the political arena in 1906, when he was selected as an election officer for the Democrats in the upcoming primary elections.
 In 2010, Roberts was nominated as one of the Democratic delegates from Cochise County to the Arizona Constitutional Convention.
 All 10 of the Democratic nominees from Cochise County were elected to serve as delegates to the convention, including Sims.
 He was made chairman of the committee on private corporations and banks, considered one of the most important committees.
-Of the 52 delegates to the convention, 41 of them signed the completed constitution in December, while 11 did not not.
+Of the 52 delegates to the convention, 41 of them signed the completed constitution in December, while 11 did not.
 Sims was one of the signatories.
 In 1911 he declared his intention to run for the Arizona Senate, and was known to be a staunch supporter of G. W. P. Hunt.
 He was one of seven candidates for the two Cochise County seats in the Senate, three Democratic, two Republican, and two Socialist.
 In the Democratic primary, he received the most number of votes, with W. P. Sims coming in second.
 Both men won in the general election in December, becoming the first two state senators from Cochise County, with Roberts topping the vote count with 1,945, while Sims came in second with 1,856 votes.
 During the First Legislature, Roberts authored a significant bill which dealt with the expansion of the state's highway system.
 In 1912, Roberts lost to George A. Olney in the vote to become the chairman of the state's Democratic party.

 In 1914, along with Sims, Roberts ran for re-election.
 It was known as early as March 2014 that Roberts would be seeking re-election.
 Sims also ran for re-election, however during the primary Roberts came in 3rd, behind a newcomer, William M. Riggs, who led all vote-getters, and Sims.
 The primary was held on September 8, and by the 13th, 32 out of 46 precincts had reported in, with Roberts solidly in second place with 1348 votes, behind Riggs with 1655, but in front of Sims with 1209.
 However, two days later, a week after the election, there was only a single district remaining, and Roberts lead had disappeared and Sims now led him by 16 votes.
 That district, West Huachuca, had a total of 24 Democratic votes to be counted.
 When all the votes were tallied the results were Riggs: 2643; Sims: 2107; Roberts: 2099; and Joseph H. Gray 1620.
 After his defeat, Roberts contemplated filing a legal contestation of the election, claiming Riggs' nomination was not legal.